 “We seek to design a house where the sun creates a pattern—a house that tells time, that represents living architecture that celebrates the joys of living.”

 “The millwork brought natural materials into this modern home to create a softness and a dimension that no other material could create,” says Kendle.
 They traveled to Niagara Falls to specify the flints of wood that would grace this home with regard to book matching and creating a true luxury millwork experience.

-The lush backyard was also completely transformed with a million-dollar renovation that included removing the old pool, putting green, and other features.
+The lush backyard was also completely transformed with a design collaborative and a million-dollar renovation that included removing the old pool, putting green, and other features.

 “We salvaged the native trees, but redid the entire backyard down to the dirt, which was re-graded for a new pool, spa, waterfall, terraces, and tennis court,” says Kendle.
 Views of the outdoor space now serve as artwork to the indoor space, accomplishing Kendle and the homeowner’s shared vision for a home that embraced modern simplicity and blurred the lines between indoor and outdoor living.

 “When the sun is part of the architecture, the space will be different every hour of the day; you’ll never be bored.
 We seek to design a house where the sun creates a pattern—a house that tells time, that represents luxury architecture that celebrates the joys of living.”